 Noise pollution is a pervasive problem in today’s society and we are constantly inundated with unwanted human-created sound that affects us on multiple levels.
 The word noise comes from the Latin word nausea, meaning seasickness and is often defined as unwanted or harmful sound.
-Although we may be exposed to a barrage of unwanted sounds, such as busy workplaces, crowded public transportation, the din of the city or the annoying hum of a neighbor’s lawn mover, we often expose ourselves voluntarily to a variety of other noisy activities that we may enjoy such as: loud concerts, loud movie theatres, high volume settings on personal listening devices, fitness classes with loud music, recreational hunting and sporting events.
+Although we may be exposed to a barrage of unwanted sounds, such as busy workplaces, crowded public transportation, the din of the city or the annoying hum of a neighbour’s lawn mover, we often expose ourselves voluntarily to a variety of other noisy activities that we may enjoy such as: loud concerts, loud movie theatres, high volume settings on personal listening devices, fitness classes with loud music, recreational hunting and sporting events.

 Exposure to noise affects our human condition in many serious ways including causing: